linuxhw/SMART/README.md

 This is a project to estimate reliability of desktop-class HDD/SSD drives by the analysis of SMART data collected by Linux users at https://linux-hardware.org.
-The primary aim of the project is to find drives with longest "power on hours" and minimal number of errors.
+The primary aim of the project is to find drives with longest power-on hours (POH) and minimal number of errors, i.e. maximal MTBF (mean time between failures).

 Everyone can contribute to this report by uploading probes of their computers by the [hw-probe](https://github.com/linuxhw/hw-probe) tool: